Zilliqa/zilliqa-developer/products/developer-portal/zq1/docs/developers/other-developer-information/dev-miners-rehearsal-v93-join.md

 ./launch_docker.sh
 ```

-### 5. You will be prompted to enter some information as shown below:
+### 5. You will be prompted to enter some information as shown below

     - `Assign a name to your container (default: zilliqa):` <br/> [Press
       **Enter** to skip if using default]